jx2lee/Kubeflower/README.md

-# Kubeflow installation (Ver 0.7.1)
+# Kubeflower

-This is repo How to install Kubeflow in a Kubernetes.
+This is repo to install Kubeflow on the Kubernetes.
+Kubeflow Version is `0.7.1`.

 ## Check Kubernetes environment before installation